 You can recover fully after a relapse, but it might take weeks or months to get over all your symptoms.
 If you had a lot of nerve damage, some symptoms might not fully go away.

-You may need extra help getting back to your normal life.
+You may need extra help to get back to your normal life.
 A rehab program can put you back on track.
 Your rehab team will help you with:

 - Dressing and personal care